 Dana taught me a five-loop square braid, and told me that I could make bigger braids by adding more fingers and loops—up to a limit of 9 loops.
 (I still don’t know if she had been taught how to braid with 9 loops, or had figured it out on her own.)
 She taught me using what she happened to have with her—fingering-weight knitting yarn—but told me the braids would be very pretty if I used a mix of different colors, and suggested embroidery floss.

 Luckily, I jotted down some notes.
 I tried it a few days later with some rather ugly yarn, and wasn’t too impressed.
 But about 3 months later I decided to bring my notes and some embroidery floss along on one of our summer music-camp trips.
 This time I was instantly hooked!
-Since Dana had told me it was possible, I had no hesitation in trying 7 loops, and then 9 loops in the next day or two, at that point using my thumbs since they were the last fingers left to add.
+Since Dana had told me it was possible, I went right ahead with 7 loops, and then 9 loops in the next day or two, at that point using my thumbs since they were the last fingers left to add.

 [I recently managed to contact Dana and ask her some questions about how she learned this method.
 She didn't remember anything about the person who taught her at camp, or mention whether she had figured out her 9-loop method on her own, but she did confirm that, when using thumbs to carry loops, she holds them as I do, in "hitchhiking position," always pointing upward.
 As does Europa, the woman I met at Braids 2012 who had learned to loop braid using thumbs in China.]

-In the meantime, in avoiding multiple loops, I came up with ways to make the following braids using only single loops on any digit: Lace Dawns, Piol, the “Hollow Lace of 7″ family of related braids, a close version of the Lace Endented of 8 bows, as well as a 10-loop version of the classic 8-loop Lace Bend Round (the Spiral braid).
+Over that first year of braiding, I came up with “thumb” ways to make the following braids using only single loops on any digit: Lace Dawns, Piol, the “Hollow Lace of 7″ family of related braids, a close version of the Lace Endented of 8 bows, as well as a 10-loop version of the classic 8-loop Lace Bend Round (the Spiral braid).
+Of these, the braid that most baffled me was the Hollow Lace of 7 bows.
+The original method was like neither A-fell nor V-fell braiding, and it was very hard to figure out a “thumbs” method for it.
+When I finally did, I still didn’t understand the braid, either the original or my “thumbs” method!
+My new method seemed to work in producing braids that look exactly like that group of braids, but they may not have the exact same structure.

 On learning to braid with more loops: